BrianShiroe/portfolio-react-typescript-tailwind/README.md

 ### Prerequisites

-- Node.js (v16 or higher recommended)
+- Node.js
 - Git

 ## 🛠 Installation and Setup Instructions

-1. Installation: `npm install`
+1. Install npm: `npm install`
+2. Install tailwind `npm install -D tailwindcss@3 postcss autoprefixer`
+3. Run `npx tailwindcss init -p`

-2. In the project directory, you can run: `npm start`
+4. Run the project using `npm start`

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.